 AIM’s ISO/IEC 27001:2013 Certification is effective September 30, 2011 through September 29, 2020.
 ISO/IEC 27001, part of the growing ISO/IEC 27000 family of standards, is an Information Security Management System (ISMS) standard published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 Its full name is ISO/IEC 27001:2013 — Information technology – Security techniques – Information security management systems – Requirements.

-AIM HITRUST CSF certification is valid from December 13, 2017 through December 12, 2019.
+AIM’s HITRUST CSF certification is valid from November 4, 2019 through November 3, 2021.
 This applies to our Imasis, ProviderPortal, and Axway SecureTransport environments.

 The HITRUST CSF was developed to address the multitude of security, privacy and regulatory challenges facing organizations.
 By including federal and state regulations, standards and frameworks, and incorporating a risk-based approach, the HITRUST CSF helps organizations address these challenges through a comprehensive and flexible framework of prescriptive and scalable security controls.